thucycookie/4517-img-processing-proj/README.md

 # 4517-img-processing-proj
 4517's Image Processing Django Application

-This is an app that let users to upload images and view them.
+This is an app that let users to upload images, view them and download.

-However, there is no functionality to download images.
-Maybe if I am not lazy, I will add that functionality.

 Must do: